 Like Ruben Paterson, Fiona Pardington joined the New Zealand collective at Sydney’s 2010 Photography Biennial.
 Fiona is known for her mastery of darkroom work, ranging from hand printing to toning.
 She uses light to give her photographs of traditional Māori objects a carnal aspect, and to reveal the material, social and religious significance of taonga (Māori cultural treasures).

 Brett Graham is a highly acclaimed New Zealand sculptor.
 He has participated in major international art events, including the Biennial of Sydney in 2006.
 Brett is known for his ability to interpret complex cultural and historical concepts in strong and monumental sculptures.
 His work offers a dialogue between Māori and European histories and involves modern aesthetics and materials.
 His work Foreshore defender explores the Māori controversy on coastal ownership.

-the garden and hall of the museum also presents three installations by artist Michael Parekowhai
+The museum garden and hall also present three installations by artist Michael Parekowhai

 The work of this New Zealand artist has become a reference point for artistic excellence.
 Michael’s work has appeared in major international events, such as the Sydney Biennial (2002) and the Asia Pacific Triennial (2006-07).

 Pieces in the musée du quai Branly - Chapman’s Homer, A peak in Darien, and Story of a New Zealand river – were all included in the project On first looking into Chapman’s Homer, presented this year at the Venice Biennial.
 In this work, Michael explores beauty and terror, territory and migration, and the roots of Māori culture.